Famotidine

 Famotidine, sold under the brand name Pepcid among others, is a histamine H2 receptor antagonist medication that decreases stomach acid production.
-It is used to treat peptic ulcer disease, gastroesophageal reflux disease, and Zollinger-Ellison syndrome.
+It is used to treat peptic ulcer disease, gastroesophageal reflux disease, and Zollinger–Ellison syndrome.
 It is taken by mouth or by injection into a vein.
 It begins working within an hour.

-Common side effects include headache, intestinal upset, and dizziness.
+Common side effects include headache, abdominal pain, diarrhea or constipation, and dizziness.
 Serious side effects may include pneumonia and seizures.
-Use in pregnancy appears safe but has not been well studied while use during breastfeeding is not recommended.
+Use in pregnancy appears safe but has not been well studied, while use during breastfeeding is not recommended.